anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Sample test.md

 2. 4 - D

 3. 1, 2, 3, 5 - D wrong
-Debugging snapshots will help you to investigate the crash in a less invasive way.
-You can observe the snapshot from the Application Insights page or download and open it in Visual Studio.
-Live debugging and setting breakpoints can help with investigating the issue but freezes the application when the breakpoint is reached which interrupts request processing.
 # Event based
 1. 6 - C wrong
 To minimize cost and admin efforts, you should leverage out-of-box functionality such as event capturing.
 Event capturing is only available with the Standard and Premium tiers.
 The additional service Azure Data Lake should be deployed for storing captured events.
 The charges for Azure Data Lake are less than the consumption charges from Event Grid per each of the events and storing their content in Cosmos DB.
 Data Lake is a consumption-based service deployed as an extension for an Azure storage account.
 Capturing event content is impossible with Azure Monitor, Application Insights, or an Azure Log Analytics workspace.